venkatarun95/genericCC/README.md

 `mm-delay 50 mm-link ~/traces/trace-12Mbps ~/traces/trace-12Mbps`

 Find the ip addresses inside and outside the mahimahi shell by running `ifconfig` inside and outside the shell resp.
 Inside the shell look for an 'ingress' interface and outside the shell, look for a 'delay-*' interface.
 For instance they could be '100.64.0.1' and '100.64.0.4' resp.
 Run `./receiver` outside the mahimahi shells.
-Run the following command inside the shells to start a sender that repeatedly switches on and off with on/off times exponentially distributed with a mean of 5s.
+Run the following command inside the shells to start a sender that uses Copa and repeatedly switches on and off with on/off times exponentially distributed with a mean of 5s.
 You can run several such sender processes in parallel, but running more than n-1 senders (where n is the number of available cores) is not recommended, especially for protocols that could be potentially pacing sensitive such as Remy.

-`./sender serverip=100.64.0.1 sourceip=100.64.0.4`
+`./sender serverip=100.64.0.1 sourceip=100.64.0.4 cctype=markovian`